-Applicants who advance will be invited to perform at a semifinal round on November 15 at the Main Downtown Library.
-The top three finalists will perform at the State at the Word on December 21 at Vanderbilt’s Blair School of Music, where one youth will be honored with the title of Nashville Youth Poet Laureate.
+Applicants who advance will perform at a semifinal round on Thursday, November 18 at 4pm.
+The top three finalists will perform at the State at the Word in December, where one youth will be honored with the title of Nashville Youth Poet Laureate.

-The Nashville Youth Poet Laureate is a joint program of the Office of the Mayor, Southern Word, Nashville Public Library, Metro Nashville Arts Commission, in partnership with Urban Word, and supported by the PEN Center USA, the Academy of American Poets, and the Nashville Public Library Foundation.
+The Nashville Youth Poet Laureate is a joint program of the Office of the Mayor, Southern Word, Metro Human Relations Commission, Nashville Public Library, Metro Nashville Arts Commission, in partnership with Urban Word, and supported by the PEN Center USA, the Academy of American Poets, and the Nashville Public Library Foundation.

 - Applicants must be a Davidson County resident and between the ages of 13 – 19 years old.

 - Submit 3 original poems/raps/performances as word documents or video links.
 At least one of the submissions must address the themes of Human Relations, Diversity, and Positive Social Change.

 - Include a RESUME that has your name, address, phone #, and e-mail; and details all of your accomplishments, community service, after school programs, volunteer experiences, and awards.